notEvil/ranger-ext/README.md

 3.  create symbolic links inside your ranger config directory (usually `~/.config/ranger`) to the folders of the clone
 4.  add keymaps for convenience

-ad 3: existence of `shared` is a necessity for almost all extensions
+ad 3: existence of `shared` is a necessity for almost all extensions.

 ## Smith Waterman

-Fast navigation. see `smith_waterman/README.md`
+Fast navigation.
+See `smith_waterman/README.md`

 ## External

-External (parallel, possibly elevated) execution of various functions. see `external/README.md`
+External (parallel, possibly elevated) execution of various functions.
+See `external/README.md`